expyriment/expyriment-android-runtime/README.md

 * Extract only the 'expyriment' subfolder into the 'expyriment_app' folder
 * Run `./android.py configure expyriment_app`
 * Run `./android.py build expyriment_app release`
+* The resulting apk file will be available in the bin/ directory

 Note
 ----